The Souls of Mixed Folk: Race, Politics, and Aesthetics in the New Millennium

 About the Author

 Michele Elam is the William Robertson Coe Professor of Humanities in the English Department at Stanford University, a Faculty Associate Director of the Institute for Human-Centered Artificial Intelligence https://hai.stanford.edu and a Race & Technology Affiliate at the Center for Comparative Studies in Race and Ethnicity https://ccsre.stanford.edu/race-technology-initiative.
-She is affiliated with African & African American Studies, the Clayman Institute for Gender Research, and the Wu Tsai Neuroscience Institute.
+Former Director of African & African American Studies, Elam is also affiliated with the Clayman Institute for Gender Research and with the Wu Tsai Neuroscience Institute.

 Elam’s research in interdisciplinary humanities connects literature and the social sciences in order to examine changing cultural interpretations of gender and race.
 Her work is informed by the understanding that racial perception and identification in particular impacts outcomes for health, wealth and social justice.
 More recently, her scholarship examines intersections of race, technology and the arts.
 “Race Making in the Age of AI,” her most recent book project, considers how the humanities and arts function as key crucibles through which to frame and address urgent social questions about equity and social justice in socially transformative technologies.
 Her undergraduate interdisciplinary courses, "AI + Arts + Activism," and "Black Mirror: Representing Race & Gender in AI" represent efforts to introduce these issues early in students' careers at Stanford.